VGP/vgp-trees/phase-1/README.md

 	```
 * Support values on the species tree are between 0 and 1.
 Above 0.95 is traditionally considered high.
 Below 0.8 is considered low.
 * Branch lengths are in units of the expected number of substitutions per site.
-	* If the branch lengths matter to you, note that the branch of the root branch and perhaps one or two adjacent ones cannot be taken at face value.
+	* If the branch lengths matter to you, note that the branch of the root branch and perhaps one or two adjacent ones cannot be taken at face value in `roadies_v1.1.nwk`.
 The root branch is arbitrarily rooted at the middle point.
 And CASTLES-Pro needs to be rerun to get the current length on that branch anyway.
 We will fix this and release a new version.
+	* In `roadies_v1.1.4.nwk`, branch lengths and support values are reestiamted after forcing invertebrates to be in the right place, and then removing invertebrates
 * See [annotations.tsv](annotations.tsv) for an annotation file.